Deterministic Underlying States are incompatible with a Counterfactual account of L\"uders' rule

 The view that L\"uders' rule assigns states to \textit{post-measurement states} is particularly popular in the contemporary quantum foundations community, largely due to the influence of quantum information theory \cite{nielsen2000quantum} and the prevalence of operational approaches in the field.
 This view permeates longstanding debates about the assumptions of ``ideal measurements'', attempts to reconstruct quantum mechanics, and discussions related to hidden variables \cite{nielsen2000quantum, Hindlycke2022ConOntologicalModel, spekkens2007toy, spekkens2005contextuality, budroni2022contextualityReview}.
 As shown in Ref.~\cite{tezzin2025phdThesis}, the alternative proposed here —-- which agrees with multiple perspectives on quantum mechanics \cite{nakamura1962neumann, bub1977conditionalization, earman2019conditionalization, mermin2022noProblem,muller2023six} --- can shed light on important topics in quantum foundations, extending beyond the problem of hidden variables.

 An important consequence of the correspondence between incompatibility, order-dependent predictions, and constraints on hidden-variable models we establish is that it makes it easier to identify classical parallels to our inability to form underlying-state models.
+We will show this in detail in a forthcoming paper.
 Our work therefore contributes to the debate about whether --- and, if so, why --- phenomena associated with such models, such as contextuality, can be considered a signature of non-classicality \cite{budroni2022contextualityReview,li2017contextualityClassical,li2019independentContextualityClassical,zhang2019ContextualityQuantumClassical,schmid2024inequalities}.